Relintai/pandemonium_engine_docs/usage/scripting/resources.md

 arrange user interfaces, etc. **Resources** are **data containers**.
 They don't do anything on their own: instead, nodes use the data contained in resources.

-Anything Godot saves or loads from disk is a resource.
+Anything Pandemonium saves or loads from disk is a resource.
 Be it a scene (a `.tscn` or an `.scn` file), an image, a script...
 Here are some `Resource` examples:
 `Texture`, `Mesh
 ( Mesh )`, `Animation`, `AudioStream